 The Q3 2022 benchmarking report for UK furniture brands has just been published.
 Learn how the top 12 UK furniture brands perform across the digital space.

 The latest Q3 2022 benchmarking report for UK Furniture brands has just been published.
-It covers the largest 12 national furniture brands, including Furniture and Choice, Sharps, Bridgman, The Lounge Co, Swoon, Ercol, Swyft, Neville Johnson, Lux Deco, Bean Bag Bazaar, Oak Furniture Superstore and Willie & Hall - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.
+It covers the largest 12 national furniture brands, including Furniture and Choice, Sharps, Bridgman, The Lounge Co, Swoon, Ercol, Swyft, Neville Johnson, Lux Deco, Bean Bag Bazaar, Oak Furniture Superstore and Willow & Hall - it highlights year-on-year digital performance, plus winner and loser comparisons in 20+ online performance metrics.

 The research gives an inside track on who is winning the biggest share of voice online, and quantifies the gaps, risks and missed opportunities for other furniture brands to win brand exposure locally, online orders and in-store footfall.
 The report highlights quick wins that will improve enquiries from your online strategy and identifies the barriers that may be reducing your site’s ability to optimise digital performance.